OUCompilers/cs4100-sp21/doc/vm.md

 ### Execution Loop

-GrumpyVM's `mainloop` performs the following operations in order:
+GrumpyVM's dispatch loop performs the following operations in order:

-1. Check whether `halt == true`; if so, exit `mainloop`.
+1. Check whether `pc` is greater than or equal to the program length; if so, raise an error.
-2. Increment the `pc`.
+2. Fetch the instruction at address `pc`.
-3. Check whether `pc - 1` is greater than or equal to the program length; if so, raise an error.
+3. Increment the `pc`.
-4. Execute the instruction at address `pc - 1`.
+4. Execute the fetched instruction (now at address `pc-1` since pc has been incremented)
 5. Loop to 1.

 We implement this execution loop as the Rust function `exec` that takes as its second argument a mutable pointer to the VM state.
 The first argument, `d: &Debug`, is an immutable `DEBUG` flag.